Maine Coon – a gentle giant

 The breed’s past is shrouded with a mystery.
 There were only several speculations and folk tales handed down from generation to generation.
 One of the legends dates back to the time when Marie Antoinette was the Queen of France.
 She was executed in 1793.
 According to legends, just before her death, Marie Antoinette was trying to escape on a captain Samuel Clough’s ship.

-On the board, apart from the queen and the captain, there were queen’s most precious possessions including her six Turkish angora cats.
+On the board, apart from the queen and the captain, there were queen’s most precious possessions including her six Turkish Angora cats.
 Although we know Marie Antoinette did not make it to North America, the animals successfully managed to get to the coast of the city Wiscasset in Main.
 They crossbreed with other short-hair breed cats, which resulted in a new breed – today,’s Main Coon.

 According to one of the most interesting stories, Main Coons come from the crossbreeds of wild ancestors of semi-feral domestic cats and… raccoons.
 An additional argument for this theory is Main Coon’s characteristic tail and color that resembles those of the raccoon’s.
-However, even though the theory is quite original, it is highly improbable that such biologic crossbreed would have been possible.
-What is more, Main coons were said to be a genetic hybrid of domestic cats and wild bobcats, what would explain characteristic tuffs of hair in their ears.
+However, even though the theory is quite original, it is highly improbable that such a biologic crossbreed would have been possible.
+What is more, Main coons were said to be a genetic hybrid of domestic cats and wild bobcats, which would explain characteristic tufts of hair in their ears.

 There is one more story, which refers to the captain Charles Coon – an English seafarer, who was accompanied by long hair cats on the board of his ship.
 Once the ship anchored, the cats supposedly left the boat and crossbreed with local domestic cats.
 When the long hair kittens were born, they were called Coon’s cats.